sdm4fzi/prodsys/docs/Tutorials/tutorial_3_optimizing_a_production_system.md

 )
 ```

-We specify in the scenario options the transformations that can be performed by the optmizer, which control policies and routing heuristics are available and what kind of positions are available to place resources.
+We specify in the scenario options the transformations that can be performed by the optimizer, which control policies and routing heuristics are available and what kind of positions are available to place resources.
 By choosing the transformation `PRODUCTION_CAPACITY`, the optimizer can add, remove or move production resources from the system or processes from single production resources.

 At last, we need to specify our info for optimization: